aws-neuron/aws-neuron-sdk/neuron-guide/neuron-frameworks/tensorflow-neuron/tutorials/bert_demo/bert_demo.rst

 MRPC.
 Users who need additional help to fine-tune the model for MRPC or to create a saved model can refer to :ref:`bert-tensorflow-demo-appendix1`.

-In the same conda environment and directory bert_demo scripts, run the following :
+In the same environment and directory bert_demo scripts, run the following :

 .. code:: bash